A NEW LOOK IN LINOCUTS:

 Black Stockings V, 1999, linocut,

-image 4 x 3 3/8 in.
+4 x 3 3/8 in.

 Anyway, once all that was worked out, plus a good method of registration, I found I could draw freely on the linoleum in more or less the same way I draw with a pen or pencil on paper and that all those lines, no matter how fine, would be preserved in the print.
 This is exactly what I wanted to achieve in printmaking--without having to go through all the time-devouring routines of intaglio or lithography.
 I find that with this kind of printmaking I still have time for my painting and sculpture, which was never the case when I was doing etchings, mezzotints, silk screens or wood engraving.
 This method of linocut is as direct and intuitive as drypoint--with a lot of possibilities for color and contrast that drypoint doesn't have--and a lot easier to print.
 It's possible, by the way, to print these blocks so that the print looks like drypoint or even mezzotint, while being capable of much larger editions than either.
 The drawbacks are that everything has to be just right--ink, paper, pressure, etc.--or it won't work.
 But after all that's pretty much the case with any print medium.

 Of course the technique is secondary to the image, but I hope these technical aspects will be of interest to connoisseurs of prints and students of printmaking.
-The images shown here represent my first attempts in this odd medium.
-More will follow.

 Warren Criswell